Prophet Inequalities with Delayed and Uncertain Acceptance

-Interestingly, due to the information revealed in two steps, $\piua$ naturally induce an intermediate agent between the decision-maker and the prophet, an agent that would be aware to the values but blind to acceptance: the \textit{value-aware-decision-maker} ($\vadm$).
-In our leading example, it would be a real estate expert, that have a much better evaluation of a flat than the decision maker, just by seeing the ad, but remains uncertain toward the randomness of being accepted.
-Clearly, the $\vadm$ is stronger than the decision maker and weaker than the prophet.
-However, its existence raises natural research questions: \textit{How $\vadm$ performs?
-Can the decision maker perform poorly against $\vadm$ and $\vadm$ performs poorly against the prophet?
-Does the decision-maker's error compared to $\vadm$ correspond to the difficulty added by uncertain acceptance?} We will tackle these questions by studying the three natural competitive ratios arising from the comparison of three agents, namely $\crA$, $\crB$ and $\crC$ defined in \Cref{sec:prob_form}, and in particular by showing that they are all $\nicefrac{1}{2}$ in the worst case but that $\vadm$ has better guarantees when acceptation is likely.
+Interestingly, due to the extra source of uncertainty, $\pida$ induces an intermediate agent between the decision-maker and the prophet, that is, an agent that is aware of the values but is blind to acceptance: the \textit{value-aware-decision-maker} ($\vadm$), which can be interpreted in our leading example as a real estate expert with a perfect valuation of flats but which remains uncertain of the contingency of being rejected.
+The existence of this intermediate agent raises additional research questions: \textit{How well the $\vadm$ performs in general?
+How much stronger is the $\vadm$ than the decision-maker?
+How weak is the $\vadm$ relative to the prophet?
+Is there an actual separation between the decision-maker and the $\vadm$ or knowing the values in advance actually does not help?}.
+In order to answer these questions, in this article we will study the three natural competitive ratios arising from the comparison of three agents by establishing worst-case guarantees.